It will only take 6 minutes to read this post! (May take longer to learn 😉 )

 10. 干嘛呢？(gàn má ne?)
 What are you doing?

-When I first came to China, my impression of this phrase was that it was offhand and a bit rude.
+When I first came to China, my impression of this phrase was that it was offhand and rude.
 Like, ‘what the heck are you doing?’
 It is commonly used instead, as a greeting you would make to a colleague or friend.

 嗨 (hāi) = Hi